Akshay-Choudhary/Data_Science_Projects/README.md

 8. Created Data Pipeline specifically Luigi to automate all the above task.

 Conducted Exploratory analysis, Summary metrics by writing python scripts and visualised the results using PowerBI and Tableau.

+Here is video demo of my project on Emergency Medical Services(New York) Dataset - https://youtu.be/q7VJnzH3Vyk